DELIVERING SAFE, QUALITY CONSTRUCTION FOR GENERATIONS

 With roots as a small, hometown contractor, M. J. Electric now serves customers nationwide.
-Throughout our history, MJE has expanded our offerings and incorporated evolving technologies to benefit our customers.
+Throughout our history, we have expanded our offerings and incorporated evolving technologies to benefit our customers.
 We are proud of our heritage and the company we’ve become today.
 Learn more about the people, events, and innovative strategy that built our company in the timeline below.

-Mette Electric Company, which would eventually become M. J. Electric, opened its doors in the basement of the 1st National Bank building in Iron Mountain (MI).
+Mette Electric Company, which became M. J. Electric, opened its doors in 1st National Bank’s basement in Iron Mountain (MI).

 Marshall J. Potterud took over the business and changed the name to M. J. Electric (MJE).

-Formed Systems Control Division which concentrated on building electrical panels.
+Formed Systems Control Division which built electrical panels.

-Purchased Paul Electric and transferred the residential and commercial work there.
+Purchased Paul Electric to handle the residential and commercial work.

 Growth in the pulp and paper, mining, power plant, and utility markets.

-Presque Isle Plant Units 5 & 6, Substations, and Instrumentation for Upper Peninsula Generating Company in Marquette, Michigan.
+Completed Presque Isle Plant Units 5 & 6, Substations, and Instrumentation for Upper Peninsula Generating Company in Marquette, MI.

-Moved to office at 200 West Frank Pipp Drive in Iron Mountain.
+Relocated to our current location, 200 West Frank Pipp Drive in Iron Mountain.

 Established Boss Snowplow.

-First Fiber Optic Fusion Splicing and Installation Work.
+1st Fiber Optic Fusion Splicing and Installation projects.